doronz88/swift_reversing/Example.md

 0x3000c0 - flags

 Now, as you'll probably have seen, the structure is bigger than 4 words.
-That is because the witness table is defined as a trailing object.
+That is because the structure contains trailing objects.
 And we can know that because the flags tell us that this is the case.
 In case you're curious, these are what those flags indicate (https://github.com/swiftlang/swift/blob/main/include/swift/ABI/MetadataValues.h#L692-L715).

 > **NOTE:** Blacktop has done an amazing job parsing this.
 If you want to follow along with real code, head to his repository and look for the readProtocolConformance function.

+0x300c0 correspond to:

 `HasGenericWitnessTableMask = 0x01u << 17`

 `HasResilientWitnessesMask = 0x01u << 16`

 `IsRetroactiveMask = 0x01u << 16`

 ![screenshot](media/proto_parsed.png)